seungkilee-cs/K-Means-Clustering-Compression/README.md

-# K-Means-Clustering-Compression
+# K-Means-Image-Compression
-My implementation of Compression by K Means Clustering
+My implementation of Image Compression by K Means Clustering